LaDainian Tomlinson rejoins Chargers as special assistant

-LOS ANGELES (AP) -- Former running back LaDainian Tomlinson has rejoined the Chargers as a special assistant to the owner.
+LOS ANGELES (AP) -- Former running back LaDainian Tomlinson rejoined the Chargers on Thursday as a special assistant to the owner.

-The Los Angeles Chargers announced the move Thursday, reuniting the San Diego sports hero with the franchise that employed him for his first nine NFL seasons.
+The Los Angeles Chargers made the move to reunite the San Diego sports hero with the franchise that employed him for his first nine NFL seasons.
+Tomlinson will be a public representative of the Chargers and will participate in community outreach programs while the franchise moves north after 56 seasons in San Diego.

+''L.T. is one of the most beloved and iconic Chargers of all time,'' owner Dean Spanos said. ''His active involvement in our fight for Los Angeles is vital, and he represents the very best of what it means to be a Charger on the field and in the community.''

 The 37-year-old Tomlinson will be inducted into the Pro Football Hall of Fame in August.
 He was elected in his first year of eligibility after rushing for 13,684 yards and 145 touchdowns on the ground in an 11-year career.